prajwalpraveen97/neocortexapi/README.md

 <img width="442" alt="image" src="https://user-images.githubusercontent.com/87648767/158037859-8a66c187-f00b-44bb-91db-5c8a0290cc99.png">

+## 5. Goals Achieved
+* We have successfully Implemented and Experimented the Multi-Sequence Learning with Numbers, Alphabets, and with Cancer Peptides.csv file by using HTM.
+* We have implemented the HTMImage Encoder and binarized the input images into Binary images for the implementation of Multi-Image Learning Experiment.

+## 6. In-Progress
+* We are working on Training the binarized images and on the prediction of the trained image data.
+* We are working on the documentation related to our project on regular basis.

 ## Similar Studies/Research used as References
 [1] Continuous online sequence learning with an unsupervised neural network model.